thomasmauerer/hassio-addons/samba-backup/DOCS.md

 ### Option: `keep_local`

-The number of local snapshots to be preserved.
-Set `all` if you do not want to delete any snapshots.
+The number of local backups to be preserved.
+Set `all` if you do not want to delete any backups.

-**Note**: _Snapshots that were not created with this add-on will be deleted as well._
+**Note**: _Backups that were not created with this add-on will be deleted as well._

 ### Option: `keep_remote`

-The number of snapshots to be preserved on the Samba share.
-Set `all` if you do not want to delete any snapshots.
+The number of backups to be preserved on the Samba share.
+Set `all` if you do not want to delete any backups.

 ### Option: `trigger_time`